UBC-InfoVis/447-materials/programming-assignments/skeletons/p0/assignment.md

 **Requirements:**

 * SVG details
+    * The SVG chart must have an id of "vis"
     * The SVG chart must have a width of 500px and a height of 250px.
     * The SVG chart must have reasonable margins and general spacing so as to be easily legible, not too cluttered, and not too spread out.
 * Scales